Chrisganta/slate/source/index.html.md

 `Authorization: Process Flow`

+1. User’s API Client sends an access token request to the SAM server.
+2. SAM server authenticates and responds with an access token.
+3. User sends an API request along with the access token.
+4. API server validates the access token.
+5. API server sends the API request to the Smart Reference Data (SRD) Server.
+6. SRD sends the response to the API Server.
+7. API Server sends the response to the user's API client.

 ## Access Privileges

 Access privileges allows you to perform read or write operations in Smart Reference Data using REST APIs.
 You must assign the following privileges for a user to access data in Smart Reference Data: